As everyday prices rise, we're here to deliver care at no added cost.*

 Adjusting to hearing aids will differ from person to person, depending on the severity of your symptoms and your unique hearing.
 Remember that hearing aids aren’t quite like glasses, which you can put on and immediately see better.

 Hearing is a function in which your brain is heavily involved, and your brain will need to adjust to the changes, which might take several weeks.
-As you work with your HCP, your hearing aids can be adjusted to find the settings that are most comfortable and effective for you.
+As you work with your hearing care professional, your hearing aids can be adjusted to find the settings that are most comfortable and effective for you.

-Learn more on how your hearing works from our experts.
-You can also check out our blog, with our latest news.
+Learn more about how your hearing works from our experts and review our blog, for the latest in hearing care news.

 Get support and advice